Tummy Tuck Recovery Tips

 • Live life slow and steady.
 Sleep as much as necessary during the first 2 weeks following surgery.
 Results will gradually show over time as swelling begins to subside.
 Don’t weigh or measure yourself the first month after surgery, as the number won’t be an accurate representation of the procedure.

 • Gather up your favorite entertainment.
-Place iPads, books, TV remotes, and anything else that keeps you entertained within easy reach.
+Place devices, books, TV remotes, and anything else that keeps you entertained within easy reach.
 Sleep on an incline for the first few days to reduce swelling.
 A pillow under your knees can provide extra support.

 • Stay positive.
 Surgery can be an intensive experience for both your body and your mind.
 Talk with friends and family to let them know your surgical plans.
 Have a good support system in place (which can include carpool scheduling, pet sitting, etc.).
-Don’t go through your journey alone.

 While the tummy tuck recovery process lasts a considerable amount of time, taking care of yourself will help ensure a finely contoured, satisfying result.
 Browse our before-and-after gallery to see fully healed tummy tuck patients.